anniehedgpeth/anniehedgpeth.github.io/_posts/2016-07-02-inspec-and-me.markdown

 P.S.
 Thank you to all my Twitter friends who retweeted that [I'm on the prowl](https://twitter.com/anniehedgie/status/748643963431587840) for a job in Chef/InSpec/Security!
 Feeling the love.

 P.S.S.
-I'll be at [ChefConf](https://chefconf2016.eventcore.com/) next week, so give me a shoutout if you'll be there!
+I'll be at [ChefConf](https://chefconf2016.eventcore.com/) next week, so give me a shout-out if you'll be there!

 Go to Day 8: [Regular Expressions](http://www.anniehedgie.com/inspec-basics-8)